 - Reduces sebum production – Sebum is an oily, waxy substance produced by your body’s sebaceous glands.
 Overproduction of sebum leads to oily skin, clogged pores and can trigger breakouts when the excess sebum mixes with dead skin cells and forms a plug in the follicle.

-The biggest argument in shea butter’s defense as to why some believe it does not clog pores is that it “tricks” the skin that it has enough sebum because “the moisturizers in shea butter mimic sebum”, therefore reducing sebum production.
+The biggest argument in shea butter’s defense as to why some believe it does not clog pores is that it “tricks” the skin into working as though it has enough sebum because “the moisturizers in shea butter mimic sebum”, therefore reducing sebum production.

 - Restores the natural balance of oils in the skin – Shea butter is an emollient, which means it creates a barrier on the skin that locks in moisture and makes your skin feel soft and smooth and not oily.